 (6) A PhD student or PhD candidate may officially have two supervisors concurrently if that is endorsed by the University Doctoral Council (EDT), on the recommendation of the Departmental Doctoral School (DI) Council.
 Both supervisors’ name must be clearly stated on the cover page of the PhD thesis.

-(7) A supervisor may be responsible for a maximum of six PhD students concurrently, comprised of a maximum of three government scholarship recipients.

 (8) The cooperation of the supervisor and the PhD student is defined in a written agreement and student work schedule which is approved by the head of the Departmental Doctoral School (DI) and the supervisor’s employer.
 The agreement is a condition for the PhD student’s first registration.